LeysSources/Yba_Sounds/README.md

 Have fun use this however you'd like but if you edit the code and make a better working version just be sure to credit me!

-You can find some cool voice lines to use from these playlists (not mine):
+You can find some cool voice lines from Hansy_boi on youtube:

 https://www.youtube.com/watch?v=vMVZb5U_iSk&list=PLxL8HQhuHbFS8cBDC1PFzVoK7TDJqnW7T&index=5